-I have driven across it several times and the good news is that from the end of 2018 the journey into Wales will be free in an attempt to help stimulate the economy in Newport and beyond.
-Car drivers will then save the £6.70 crossing charge.
+I have driven across it several times and the good news is that from the end of 2018 the journey into Wales became free of charge in an attempt to help stimulate the economy in Newport and beyond.
+Car drivers now save the £6.70 crossing charge.

 The views through the white steel supports out across the blue Bristol Channel are a fine sight indeed.

 The Clifton Suspension Bridge in Bristol is a fine example of the engineering skills of one of the greatest ever Brits, Isambard Kingdom Brunel, the architect of such mighty fine structures as Paddington Station, the Great Western Railway, SS Great Britain and the original Thames Tunnel.